TETZAVEH (You shall Command)

 Serving God in the Beauty of Holiness

-The precious stones embedded in the foundations of the New Jerusalem also represent the 12 tribes.
-From this we can understand the continued importance of Israel in the Messianic Age.
+The precious stones embedded in the foundations of the New Jerusalem (Revelation 21:19–20) also represent the 12 tribes.
+From this we can understand that Israel retains foundational importance in the Messianic Age.

 All Believers in Yeshua play a significant role, as well.
-Scripture says that we are a holy priesthood and living stones, a spiritual house through Yeshua the Messiah:
+Scripture says that we are a holy priesthood and living stones, a spiritual house through Yeshua HaMashiach (Jesus the Messiah):

 “And coming to Him as to a living stone which has been rejected by men, but is choice and precious in the sight of God, you also, as living stones, are being built up as a spiritual house for a holy priesthood, to offer up spiritual sacrifices acceptable to God through Messiah Yeshua.”
 (1 Peter 2:4–5)

-Like a precious jewel, precisely cut, shaped and polished by a master lapidary, we each have the ability to uniquely reflect the beauty and glory of God’s Holy Spirit (Ruach HaKodesh) as we serve Him.
+Like a precious jewel, precisely cut, shaped, and polished by a master lapidary, we each have the ability to uniquely reflect the beauty and glory of God’s Ruach HaKodesh (Holy Spirit) as we serve Him.

 “Behold, I lay in Zion a choice stone, a precious corner stone, and he who believes in Him will not be disappointed.”
 (1 Peter 2:6)